MichaelKMalak/flutter_github_app/README.md

     * The latest developed functional features.

 ## About this project
-The task is to implement a small app that will list the most starred Github repos that were created in the last 30 days.
-You'll be fetching the sorted JSON data directly from the Github API.
+The task is to implement a small app that will list the most starred Github repos that were created in the last 30 days by fetching the sorted JSON data directly from the Github API.

 The [basic requirements](https://github.com/gemography/mobile-coding-challenge) include: